tatwik-sai/tatwik-sai/README.md

 ### Skills
 * An Intermediate amount of experience in hacking.
-* An advanced programmer in python.
+* An Intermediate programmer in python.
-* Have a good grip on DataStructures and Algorithms.
-* A great experience in underlying mathematics behind Deep Learning.
 * Worked with Tensorflow, Pytorch, Sklearn e.t.c

 ___

-### Courses I'm Learning Now:
+### Courses I'm  Intrested in:
 1. Natural Language Processing with Python.
 1. Artificial Intelligence Search Methods for Problem Solving.